Dermalogica Renewal Lip Complex Review

 Review

-Quite moisturizing: Dermalogica Renewal Lip Complex has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Dermalogica Renewal Lip Complex is quite moisturizing, with a moisturizing rating of 5.3 out of 10.

 Is it more humectant or occlusive?
-It is purely occlusive.
-It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Ricinus Communis (Castor) Seed Oil (est. ≈22.0%) and Euphorbia Cerifera (Candelilla) Wax (est. ≈2.0%).
+Significantly more occlusive.
+It has a low Humectancy of 0.6 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Ricinus Communis (Castor) Seed Oil (est. ≈22.0%), Euphorbia Cerifera (Candelilla) Wax (est. ≈3.0%) and Theobroma Cacao (Cocoa) Seed Butter (est. ≈2.0%).

 Please refer to the Ratings section below for details of the moisturizing rating calculation.